Achilles Tendonitis Treatment Provided

 Dr. Corbin may also utilize PRP therapy to stimulate recovery by increasing collagen reproduction.
 PRP therapy uses your own biological material from your blood which is then injected into the treatment area.
 Often, it is provided to athletes who are in need of a shorter downtime and decreased chances of re-injury.
 In some cases, PRP therapy may be provided as an alternative to surgery while for others it may be used to aid in recovery in conjunction with their surgical procedure.

-It is of the utmost importance that patients address any pain in the heel or foot as soon as possible.
+Regardless of which treatment you and your doctor choose, it is of the utmost importance that patients address any pain in the heel or foot as soon as possible.
 Do not put yourself at risk for further injury.
-Contact Dr. Corbin online or by phone at (586) 372-7200 to schedule an appointment to treat your Achilles tendonitis.